 It catalyzes the non-hydrolytic removal of functional groups from substrates.
 This produces a double bond in the product or a reverse reaction.
 It includes aldolases and decarboxylases in the removal direction and synthases in the addition direction.

 EC 5.
 Isomerases

-Catalyzes isomerization reactions which includes cistran isomerizations and racemizations
+Catalyzes isomerization reactions which include cis-trans isomerizations and racemizations.

 EC 6.
 Ligases

-It is responsible for catalyzing the synthesis of different bonds, along with the breakdown of energy containing substrates such as ATP.
+It is responsible for catalyzing the formation of new bonds, along with ATP cleavage.

 Discover other important topics for NEET at BYJU’S.